 · “buddying” with a Greytown resident school leaver about to commence study at the same educational institution to help him or her settle into their new surroundings.

 Evidence that payback has been delivered will be required from every applicant before their second and third annual grant is approved.
-In respect of 2018 applications only this requirement will be waived for previous first and second year grant recipients applying for their second or third annual grant.

 Any other questions?